osungmin/flash_drought/README.md

 - main_drought.py: to detect drought events at each pixel (e.g. soil moisture decreases from 40th to 20th percentiles)
 - fd_detect.py: to select only FD (e.g. soil moisture 40th->20th percentile within n-pentads)
-- extract_vars.py: to extract meteo/eco variables during FD events

-The adapted scripts are used in
+The scripts are used in

 - Flash drought drives rapid vegetation stress in arid regions in Europe, ERL, O and Park (2023) https://doi.org/10.1088/1748-9326/acae3a